okuvshynov/b63/README.md

 int main(int argc, char **argv) {
   srand(time(0));
   /*
-   * this call starts benchmarking.
+   * This call starts benchmarking.
    * Comma-separated list of counters to measure is passed explicitly here,
    * but one can provide command-line flag -c to override.
    * In this case, we are measuring 3 counters: